tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 + extracting key features from raw variables (e.g., getting the day of the week out of a date variable),

 and so on.
-This might sound an awful lot like a model formula, if you have used R's formula interface.
+This might sound an awful lot of steps to do within a model formula, if you have used R's formula interface.
 Recipes can be used to do many of the same things, but they have a much wider range of possibilities.
-This guide shows how to use recipes for modeling.
+This article shows how to use recipes for modeling.

 This article requires that you have the following packages installed: nycflights13, skimr, and tidymodels.